 Women’s mental health

-Around 1 in 5 women in Australia will experience depression and 1 in 3 women will experience anxiety during their lifetime.
+Around one in five women in Australia will experience depression and one in three women will experience anxiety during their lifetime.
 Often women put others needs before their own, which can lead to them neglecting their own mental health.
 At EPIC our mental health consultants have experience helping women identify their mental health needs, and can suggest ways in which they can improve their wellbeing.

 Women can experience mental illness at any point in their lives, however, during pregnancy and post-birth, women have an increased risk of experiencing depression.
-Up to 1 in 10 mothers experience depression whilst pregnant, and 1 in 7 experience depression during the first year following the birth of their baby.
+Up to one in ten mothers experience depression whilst pregnant, and one in seven experience depression during the first year following the birth of their baby.
 It can be difficult to manage increased demands when returning to work after having a baby.
 For this reason, our mental health consultants are experienced at helping women manage their mental health when going through this period of change.

 We walk the talk when it comes to employing people with mental illness